apostrophecms-legacy/apostrophe-moderator/README.md

 ## Code Status

-The public can now submit content much as any admin would!
-Hooray!
-The new `apos.requireScene` browser-side javascript method makes this possible by loading the needed JavaScript, CSS and DOM template assets on demand.

-However, we still need to address access to the media library so that anon folks can upload new media but can't manage or select existing media.
-In particular we need to do this without giving them access to the media of other anons.
-A specific permissions level for this purpose must be concocted.
+This module now has a reasonably complete feature set and is on track to be used in production on our own sites.

 ## TODO

-* Address the issue of uploading media when you don't have an account.
-Right now you can use `textOnly: true` for your body area and remove your thumbnail area, so the module is already useful, but it won't be done until you can also submit media.
-* The provided filter is effective, but we would prefer to build a classy modal dedicated to moderation which displays a normal view of each article, and consider making the approval process more natural than setting the "published" flag and clicking "save."
+* The provided filter for locating newly submitted material in the "manage" modal dialogs is effective, but we would prefer to build a classy modal dedicated to moderation which displays a normal view of each article, and consider making the approval process a little slicker than the current routine of clicking "pending," clicking to edit each item, switching "published" to "yes" and clicking "save."

 ## Configuration